Links on Android Authority may earn us a commission. Learn more.

 Google Pixelbook Go

-The Pixelbook Go is the latest Pixelbook device offered by Google.
-It is not as prestigious as the older generation Pixelbook, but it comes with newer components and a streamlined, minimalist design many will love.
-The screen also can’t be turned all the way around to take on a tablet form, but it is cheaper, starting at $649.
+The Pixelbook Go is the latest Chromebook model direct from Google.
+It’s not as prestigious as the older-generation Pixelbook, but it comes with newer components plus a streamlined, minimalist design.
+It’s also cheaper, starting at $649.

-The laptop is made from magnesium and weighs 2.3 pounds.
-Specs are pretty robust, considering the Pixelbook Go runs the lightweight Chrome OS operating system.
-You can pay for more power if you need it, though.
-You can get up to an Intel Core i7 processor, 16GB of RAM, 256GB of storage, and 4K resolution.
-That version will cost $1,399, though.
-Regardless of which one you pick, this is one of the best Google products you can get.
+The laptop is made from magnesium and weighs just 2.3 pounds.
+Specs are pretty robust, considering the Go runs the lightweight Chrome OS.
+If need be you can still pay for extra power, up to an Intel Core i7 processor, 16GB of RAM, 256GB of storage, and 4K resolution.
+That version costs $1,399 if you can find it, however, at which point you should probably be looking at Windows laptops.